Background pattern

 Consult your doctor or pharmacist before taking or using any medication.

-Inform your doctor if you are pregnant, think you may be pregnant, or are trying to become pregnant before using Zindaclin.
+Inform your doctor if you are pregnant, think you may be pregnant, or are planning to become pregnant before using Zindaclin.

-Clindamycin may pass into breast milk, even if it is only applied to the skin, so do not breastfeed your baby while using Zindaclin.
+Clindamycin may pass into breast milk, even when applied to the skin, so you should not breastfeed your baby while using Zindaclin.

 Important information about some of the components of Zindaclin